oliversalzburg/plantdb/packages/documentation/en-US/docs/tutorial/nursery.md

 ## Introduction

-When you first visit the nursery, you'll like be greeted by a message telling you that you have no data yet.
+When you first visit the nursery, you'll likely be greeted by a message telling you that you have no data yet.

 ![Empty Nursery](nursery.assets/image-20220511221331624.png)